Create packages for the Package Deployer tool

 manifest.ppkg.json

-In the created project, you will find the ImportConfig.xml configuration file in the PkgAssets folder and the PackageImportExtension.cs file.
-You will be modifying these files as described later in this topic.
+In the created project, find the ImportConfig.xml configuration file in the PkgAssets folder and the PackageImportExtension.cs file.
+You'll modify these files as described later in this article.

 Add package files